PriyaKadalge/Data-Analytics-Assignment/README.md

 The dataset is collected from Kaggle and it containes 9994 rows and 21 columns.
 It has numerical columns like Sales, Profit, Discount and Categorical columns such as Category, Sub-Category, Region, Product.

 #### Prediction Model:
-Model Used: Linear Regression
+Model Used: Linear Regression,
-Target Variable: Profit
+Target Variable: Profit,
-Feature Used: Sales
+Feature Used: Sales,
-Evaluation: R^2 Score
+Evaluation: R^2 Score.

 #### Result:
 The model shows that sales has a significant impact on profit but other factors like discount and category also influence the outcome.